 Many people avoid eating onion and garlic in their regular meals.
-Including my Mom-in-law she prefers her food without garlic,its not because she doesn’t like to eat onion-garlic, it’s because the strong flavors of these ingredients hinders her medical treatment and daily yoga.
+Including my Mom-in-law, she prefers her food without garlic, it’s not because she doesn’t like to eat onion-garlic, it’s because the strong flavors of these ingredients hinder her medical treatment and daily yoga.
 A guide to No- onion- no- garlic- cooking

-No onion no garlic food is not to be confused with Vrat or fasting food.
-This is the food in which vegetables and lentils are cooked without onion and garlic and with regular salt.
-Some people find it difficult to cook food without onion and garlic but trust me this is the most easiest meal to cook and tastes equally good.
+No onion no garlic are the foods in which vegetables and lentils are cooked without onion and garlic and with regular salt.
+Some people find it difficult to cook food without onion and garlic but trust me this is the easiest meal to cook and tastes equally good.

 Below listed are some of the ingredients that can be used as a base for preparing gravies for no onion no garlic foods.

 1. TOMATO PUREE – Freshly prepared tomato puree or Fresh tomatoes are an excellent base to no onion garlic food.
 Tomato puree is combined with regular spices to create scrumptious meals.
 Recipe – Sabut Moong Dal .

 2. CASHEW PASTE – If you have cashew paste in your refrigerator than it has endless possibilities in Indian cooking.
 Just combine it with tomato puree for a thick creamy gravy.
 Recipes are – Dum aloo, Baghare Baingan

 3. BEATEN CURD – Homemade curd when combined with tomato paste is an excellent base for any gravy.
 Not only it gives that gravy a smooth texture it also adds rich flavor to a particular dish.
 Recipes are Dum aloo and Mutter paneer.